teedoc/teedoc.github.io/docs/get_started/en/usage/start.md

 * `site_domain`: website domain name, currently used place: generate `sitemap.xml` and `robots.txt`
 * `site_protocol`: website protocol, `http` or `https`, currently used place: generate `sitemap.xml` and `robots.txt`
 * `config_template_dir`: `config` template file, `config.json` or `config.yaml` in other document directories can be `import` the files in it, the default location is the directory where `site_config` is located
+* `source`: document source path, such as `https://github.com/teedoc/teedoc.github.io/blob/main`, where `main` is the main branch of the document, and `Edit this page' will be added to the document page `Button (link), click to jump to the source code of the corresponding file.
+You can leave it blank to not add a link.
+In addition, you can add `"show_source": "Edit this page"` in `config.json` to define the text content of the button as `Edit this page`, if you want the document to have no such button, set it to `"show_source": false`; you can also add `show_source: edit this page` or `show_source: false` in the header information of the file (`md` or `ipynb` file) to set
 * `route`: Web page routing, including routing of documents, pages and resource files, such as routing of documents
 ```json
 "docs": {